The Cat o' Nine Tails: Plot

 Despite receiving a threatening note from the killer, Carlo and Franco continue investigating.
 Carlo speaks with other Institute doctors.
 Dr. Mombelli reveals that everyone at the Institute submitted blood samples to be tested for the XYY research.
-At the same time, Dr. Casoni speculates that testing for XYY may become a method for crime prevention.
+At the same time, Dr. Casoni theorizes that testing for XYY may become a method for crime prevention.
 That night, Carlo and Franco both avoid separate attempts to kill them.
-Carlo tries to look for Dr. Braun, whose escape made him a suspect, but at his boyfriend’s house, he’s found stabbed to death.
+Carlo tries to look for Dr. Braun, whose escape made him a suspect, but at his boyfriend's house, he is found stabbed to death.

-Franco tells Carlo that Bianca must have died because the killer suspected she had evidence, and, remembering Lori mentioning Bianca's locket, he speculates the proof may be in the locket.
-They discover that Bianca got buried with the locket, so they go to her family crypt and search her coffin.
+Franco tells Carlo that Bianca must have died because the killer suspected she had evidence, and, remembering Lori mentioning Bianca's locket, he deduces that the proof may be in the locket.
+They discover that Bianca has been buried with the locket, so they go to her family crypt and search her coffin.
 Inside the locket, they find the folded note, but before they can read it, the killer shuts the crypt door, locking Carlo inside and attacking Franco outside.
 The killer takes the note, but Franco stabs him with his sword cane, causing the killer to flee.
 The killer calls Franco and Carlo, revealing that he has kidnapped Lori and will kill her unless they stop investigating.
-Knowing that the killer will kill Lori regardless, they call the police.
+Knowing that the killer will kill Lori anyway, they call the police.

 Franco, Carlo, and the police rush to the Terzi Institute to search for Lori, but they cannot find her.
 Carlo follows a trail of blood to the roof and finds Casoni, the killer, still bleeding from Franco's attack.
 Casoni prepares to stab a bound and gagged Lori, but Carlo leaps in front of her and gets stabbed in the shoulder.
 The police arrive on the roof and chase Casoni.
 Franco stops him with his cane blade; Casoni confesses that he initially broke in to replace the records that showed he tested positive for the XYY chromosome.
 When Franco asks about Lori, Casoni lies to Franco that he killed her.
 Enraged, Franco knocks him through a skylight and down an elevator shaft to his death as a now-free Lori calls out for Franco.